 Of course, there may be hidden fees too on furnished short term rentals, so make sure you always ask the lister about the following: cleaning fees, application fees, credit check fees, and hotel taxes.
 Make sure you have an understanding of all fees, which should all be disclosed on the listing by the way.
 (If not please let us know!).

-Leasebreak goal is to provide a transparent marketplace to help you find a furnished short term rental.
+Leasebreak goal is to provide a transparent marketplace to help you find or list a furnished short term rental.
 If you have any questions, please drop us a line using the blue “feedback” button on this page.